Grand Bahama: Economy

-One aspect that contributes to the economy of the Bahamas is what they directly export and import.
-The Bahamas ranks as the 137th largest exporter and 117th largest importer in the world.
-Some of the major trading partners include the United States, France, and Finland.
-Top exports include; passenger cargo ships, special purpose ships, and refined petroleum.
-Freeport, a city in Grand Bahama has some industries that also contribute to the economy.
-These major industries are pharmaceutical plants, Fragrance of The Bahamas perfume factory, an oil transshipment company, and an immunology research center.
-Despite the Bahamas being big exporters and importers, their agriculture and fisheries also help with the economy.
-They produce agriculture ranging from crops, poultry, livestock, to dairy.
-On commercial farms in Grand Bahama, vegetable and citrus production are produced and exported to other countries.
-For their fisheries, Crayfish and conch are their top exports.
-Even though the economy is based heavily on what the Bahamas produces and sells, tourism is the mainstay of the island's economy.
+Exports and imports are essential to the economy of The Bahamas.
+The country is the 137th largest exporter and 117th largest importer in the world.
+Its major trading partners include the United States, France, and Finland.
+Top exports include passenger cargo ships, special purpose ships, and refined petroleum.
+Freeport, a city in Grand Bahama, has some industries that directly contribute to The Bahamas' exports.
+These major industries are pharmaceutical plants, the Fragrance of The Bahamas perfume factory, an oil transshipment company, and an immunology research center.
+Agriculture and fisheries are also economically important.
+Bahamian farms produce crops, poultry, livestock, and dairy.
+On commercial farms in Grand Bahama, vegetables and citrus fruits are produced and exported to other countries.
+From Bahamian fisheries, crayfish and conch are the top exports.

+Even more than the production of goods, tourism is the mainstay of Grand Bahama's economy.
 The resort area at Port Lucaya and visits by cruise ships provide the bulk of this activity.
-Grand Bahama's tourism sector is complemented by the BORCO oil bunkering facility owned by Buckeye, the South Riding Point oil storage and transhipment terminal owned by Statoil, and a transshipment/container port partly owned by Hong Kong conglomerate Hutchison Whampoa and the Grand Bahama Port Authority.
-There are also quarrying operations on the island and a large shipyard.
+Grand Bahama's tourism sector is directly supported by some of its industry: the BORCO oil bunkering facility owned by Buckeye, the South Riding Point oil storage and transhipment terminal owned by Statoil, and a transshipment/container port partly owned by Hong Kong conglomerate Hutchison Whampoa and the Grand Bahama Port Authority.
+There are also quarrying operations and a large shipyard on the island.

-There are two airports on the island: Grand Bahama International Airport in Freeport, and West End Airport in West End.
+Grand Bahama has two airports, Grand Bahama International Airport in Freeport and West End Airport in West End.
 Grand Bahama International Airport is the larger of the two, and West End Airport is open sporadically for private aircraft only.

 Administrative regions

 Grand Bahama is divided into three districts and seven town areas for administrative purposes.
 Each district is run by a chief councilor, and each town area or township is run by a chairperson.
-As of 1996 Grand Bahama has three districts.
+As of 1996 Grand Bahama has three districts: